-Are you tired of the relentless heat and sticky humidity?
+Are you tired of the relentless heat and stickiness on your skin due to humidity?
 If all you want to do at night is tumble into a cool comfortable bed, then you've come to the right place.

 1. Keep shades partially closed during the daytime